tfeb/dsm/README.md

 [^1]:	Almost equivalently: neither `destructuring-bind` not `destructuring-match` support the `&environment` lambda list keyword.

+[^2]:	Once, perhaps, it did, but that was most of a lifetime ago.

-[^2]:	A toy version of a macro to define pattern-matching macros like this is included as an example.
+[^3]:	A toy version of a macro to define pattern-matching macros like this is included as an example.

-[^3]:	Or should be!
+[^4]:	Or should be!

-[^4]:	Note that this is 12 lines, 6 of which is code to handle docstrings.
+[^5]:	Note that this is 12 lines, 6 of which is code to handle docstrings.

-[^5]:	I think you should always do this, anyway.
+[^6]:	I think you should always do this, anyway.

-[^6]:	Apocryphally it also outperforms some of those hairy pattern matchers which obsess about performance, although they obviously do a lot more than `dsm` does.
+[^7]:	Apocryphally it also outperforms some of those hairy pattern matchers which obsess about performance, although they obviously do a lot more than `dsm` does.